 Animal neglect – if you really want to get my blood boiling, rip a headline about some individual who was found to have a stockpile of sick and dying dogs and cats barricaded in their home.
 It happens all the time, and as the local animal shelters overflow with abandoned or neglected companion animals we sometimes wonder how situations of animal hoarding can come to be.
 Nine times out of ten, the owner of an animal hoarding case is said to have good intentions.

-Here in New Hampshire – the above-mentioned concerns have been a repeat theme in the local headlines over the last few years.
-Regular letters to newspapers and social media posts attack and criticize the Fish and Game Department for allowing hunting and trapping activities to continue on the landscape.
-I’m reminded of two siblings bickering – Timmy and Suzy both have the same ice cream cone, but Suzy wants Timmy’s regardless of the similarities.
-This scenario plays out daily across the nation; its not enough for tourists to enjoy seeing wildlife, they want to see all the wildlife, and suddenly they fear the loss of an entire species because Timmy filled his freezer with a harvested deer.
-While extremist environmentalists and animal rights groups spur many of these debates, there are a growing number of suburbanites singing along.
-Folks who left the city for rural suburbia to live closer to nature now want to see that wildlife constantly, on command, and unnaturally.
-People who once advocated for sustainable wildlife populations are quickly being replaced with a new breed who truly hope to one day hug a bobcat.
-These folks tend to understand the general concepts of hunting and fishing – they just don’t want to see it or acknowledge it, even if its been taking place in their area well before their housing development became a reality.
+While there’s a select group of citizenry who tend to spur many of these debates, there is a growing number of others singing along.
+Folks who left the city for rural suburbia to live closer to nature now want to see that wildlife constantly, on command, unnaturally when the desire sets in.
+People who once advocated for sustainable wildlife populations are quickly being replaced with a new mindset who truly hope to one day “cuddle a wild critter”.
+These folks tend to understand the general concepts of hunting and fishing – they just don’t want to see it or acknowledge it, even if its been taking place in their area well before their new housing development was put in.

 False Narratives & Wishful Thinking